-9.0 The Confinement of Fire Is the fire separation, surface spread of flame on open escape routes still appropriate to the use of the premises?
-Automatic Hold Open Devices Have ar ny new devices been fitted or the previous type been replaced by another NO зузсенн SIGNIFICANT FINDING(S) 01 Ref HAZARDS 9.5 Previously identified, there is metal conduit and trunking containing elect traverse fire resisting construction in the caretaker's areas, between the fareas and between the landing lobbies and stair lobbies.
-The conduit is mand where it traverses fire compartmentation it could not be observed to was suitably fire stopped.
-Cables observed directly penetrating compartments been suitably fire stopped.
-A fire may force smoke into the conduit which may spread unchecked acrecompartments which may cause harm to relevant persons. flats and common echanically sealed confirm that it nentation have Article 8 of the Regulatory Reform (Fire Safety) Order 2005 applies to the above findings and requires the responsible person to take measures to reduce the risk of the spread of fire and ensure that the means of escape can be used at all material times.
-See Part 2 Appendix A. Ref Recommended Actions 9.5 Confirm that where cable trunking in the caretaker's areas and the common areas breaches compartment floors and walls, it has been suitably fire stopped internally with material of 30 minutes fire resistance during the recent fire stopping works.
-RECOMMENDATIONS 01 9.8 Observation In the caretaker's area to the right of the lifts, there is a small room where passing through a compartment wall and the foam infill has not been represented the resistant mastic.
-There is also a small area where there may have been as been correctly filled in.
-The redundant common vent for the premises may behind this wall. laced with the fire vent that has not Ref Recommended Actions 9.8 Confirm the location of the common and replace the foam infill within the same fire resisting materials that were used in the recent remedial works Ref COMMENTARY 9.1 To AHG's knowledge, all premises (and any subsequent new works) were with the building regulations applicable at the time of build.
-AHG have confirmed that any breaches in the fire resistance of walls, floo been fire stopped where this has been identified by previous fire risk asse ors and doors have essments.
-All planned works are post inspected by an inspector to ensure breaches are Previously identified areas of inadequate fire stopping including electrical refuse room walls have been confirmed to have been fire stopped with a materials by a competent company.
-Previously identified areas of inadequincluding electrical cables and gas service ducts have been confirmed to his stopped with appropriate materials by a competent company. cables and the ppropriate uate fire stopping
+9.0 The Confinement of Fire re separation, surface spread of flame on open escape routes still riate to the use of the premises?
+NOT KNOWN Automatic Hold Open Devices Have ar system ny new devices been fitted or the previous type been replaced by another etc.?
+NO SIGNIFICANT FINDING(S) Ref HAZARDS 9.5 Previously identified, there is metal conduit and trunking containing electraverses fire resisting construction in the caretaker's areas, between the areas and between the landing lobbies and stair lobbies.
+The conduit is m and where it traverses fire compartmentation it could not be observed to was suitably fire stopped.
+Cables observed directly penetrating compartmeters been suitably fire stopped.
+A fire may force smoke into the conduit which unchecked across numerous fire compartments which may cause harm to where behind the right hand wall may be the location of the redundant control the premises.
+There are cables, metal conduit and pipes that pass through another wall into the area behind that have not been fire stopped.
+This metal compartments which may cause harm to persons. flats and common echanically sealed confirm that it nentation have may spread o relevant persons. ousing office) ommon vent for h this wall and nay allow smoke to Article 8 of the Regulatory Reform (Fire Safety) Order 2005 applies to the and requires the responsible person to take measures to reduce the risk of fire and ensure that the means of escape can be used at all material times Appendix A. of the spread of Ref Recommended Actions 9.5 1) Confirm that where cable trunking in the caretaker's areas and the con breaches compartment floors and walls, it has been suitably fire stopped material of 30 minutes fire resistance during the recent fire stopping wor internally with cables, metal conduit (internally and externally) and pipes in the short be should fire stopped with material of 30 minutes fire resistance similar during the recent fire stopping works.
+RECOMMENDATIONS Def None.
+Ref 9.1 To AHG's knowledge, all premises (and any subsequent new works) were with the building regulations applicable at the time of build.
+9.4 The original fire risk assessment highlighted that there were polystyrene to ceilings in the caretaker's areas.
+These tiles have now been removed. tiles fixed to the 9.5 The original fire risk assessment highlighted that there were small gaps ar that pass from the trunking in the lift lobby into the individual flats.
+These been fire stopped.
+The original fire risk assessment highlighted that in the caretaker's area th and a refuse hopper that opened into bin room.
+Both have now been rem areas filled in with appropriate fire resisting materials. e gaps have now here was a hatch

+Ref COMMENTARY cont'd 9.5 AHG have confirmed that any breaches in the fire resistance of walls, floors and doc been fire stopped where this has been identified by previous fire risk assessments.
+All planned works are post inspected by an inspector to ensure breaches are fire stopped.
+Previously identified areas of inadequate fire stopping including electrical cables and the refuse room walls have been confirmed to have been fire stopped with appropriate materials by a competent company.
+Previously identified areas of inadequate fire stopping including electrical cables and gas service ducts have been confirmed to have been fire stopped with appropriate materials by a competent company.